Lazerbeak12345/asimplepythonlisp/README.markdown

 Once upon A time, an asipiring computer programmer heard of a distant, nigh unapproachable land called "lisp."
 He was reading a book that he had purchaced recently from the library, and at the time, only knew ECMAScript 3.
-He was interested in theis book because it told of the history of early computers from the perspective of IBM.
+He was interested in this book because it told of the history of early computers from the perspective of IBM.

-This book I read the entire origin story of "LISP."
+This book I read contained the entire origin story of "LISP."
 As I knew this book was published not long before 1990, I suspected, and in many cases so, that all "modern" tech mentioned in that book would now currently be residing in one of many computer history sections in various well-known museums around the world.
 And while this is somewhat true with lisp, imagine my suprise, months later, when this same list prossessor showed up on Stack Overflow as a prominant Artificial Intelligance programming language.
 What I heard, though, was that "It's not a real language, it just makes programming easier for people who don't know what a memory buffer is" Looking back, this is _hardly_ the case,